Good writing skills can help you in

 Before stuffing your hastily scrawled

-message into the bottle and hurling it into the surf, you recall the
+message into the bottle and hurling it into the surf, you decide to sleep

 According to Gregory Bownik, a freelance

-writer who has taught a course titled "Letters to the editor that get
+writer who has taught a course entitled "Letters to the editor that get

 published" at North Hennepin Community College, there are many benefits to